MinWenaaa/my_note/02-英语/01- Law and Classifications of Law.md

 # Lesson 2 Legal Systems: Common Law and Civil Law

+Every independent country hat its own legal system.

+The systems vary according to each country's social traditions and form of goverment.

+But most systems can be classed as either a common-law system or a civil-law system.

+Many countries combine features of both systems.

+A general distinction can be made between civil law jurisdictions, which codify their laws, and common law systems, where judge made law is not consolidated.

 ## 1. Common-law System

+The common-law system is used in all the states of the United States expect Louisana, where French Civil Law combined with English Criminal Law to form a hybrid system.

+Common-law courts base thei decisions on prior judicial pronouncements rather than on legislative enactments.

+Common-law judges rely on their predecessors' decisions of actual controversies, rather than on abstract codes or texts, to guide them in applying the law.

+Conmmon-law judges find the grounds for their decisions in law reports, which contain decisions of past controversies.

+Under the doctrine of *stare decisis*, common-law judges are obliged to adhere to previously decided cases, or precedents, where the facts are substantially the same.

+A court's decision id binding authority for similar cases going to be decided by the same court or by lower courts within the same jurisdiction.

+The decision is not binding on courts of higher rank within that jurisdiction or courts in other jurisdictions, but it may be considered as persuasive authority.

 Under a common-law system, disputes are settled through an adversarial exchanged of arguments and evidence.